rs-ai/python-basics/README.md

 # python-basics
 A basic set of python commands and sample code

-Samples cover
+Samples coverage
-variables, using lists a commmon data type - navigating them, applying some functions and methods.
+variables, using lists a commmon data type - navigating them, we cover tuples, dictionaries applying some functions and methods.

 introducing numpy